inutano/presentation/slides/2021-2022/Tsukuba_Bioinfo_Assembly/slides.md

 # When to learn

-- Never too late if you already completed your project
+- Consider when you feel your project is coming to an end
   - Try to prepare the test data even after the implementation
 - Providing resources for testing may give a good impression to the journal reviewers as well